isomerpages/moe-xinminsec/_our-achievements/Students/Speech Day Awards.md

 ---
 <p>Every April, our school is proud to celebrate the achievements of our
 students at Speech Day.
-In addition to Academic Awards, Edusave Character Awards, and Holistic Achievement Awards, the following pinnacle awards are presented to outstanding students in the recently-graduated cohort (for example, an award recipient in the Class of 2025 would have received the pinnacle award at Speech Day 2026):</p>
+In addition to Academic Awards, Edusave Character Awards, and Holistic Achievement Awards, the following Special Awards are presented to outstanding students from the recently-graduated cohort (for example, an award recipient in the Class of 2025 would have received the pinnacle award at Speech Day 2026):</p>
 <p></p>
 <p><strong><u>L.E.A.D.
 Award and Valedictorian</u></strong>
 </p>
-<p>Most outstanding student in the graduating cohort with:</p>
+<p>This award recognises the most outstanding student in the graduating cohort
+who possesses the qualities of:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>L: Leadership&nbsp;</p>